grafana/beyla/docs/sources/configure/options.md

 This component opens an HTTP endpoint in the auto-instrumentation tool that allows any external scraper to pull metrics in [Prometheus](https://prometheus.io/) format.
-It will be enabled if the `port` property is set.
+It is enabled if the `port` property is set.

 | YAML   | Environment variable                 | Type | Default |
 | ------ | ----------------------- | ---- | ------- |
 | `port` | `BEYLA_PROMETHEUS_PORT` | int  | (unset) |

 Specifies the HTTP port for the Prometheus scrape endpoint.
-If unset or 0, no Prometheus endpoint will be open.
+If unset or 0, no Prometheus endpoint is open.

 | YAML   | Environment variable                 | Type   | Default    |
 | ------ | ----------------------- | ------ | ---------- |